Published by: Ingrid King. Last Updated on: June 22, 2023 by Crystal Uys

 Environmental toxins and stressors are also linked to cancer in humans, and probably cause cancers in cats.
 Avoid exposure to commercial cleaning products and use natural products instead.
 Make sure your cat always has pure (bottled or distilled) water available.
 Most municipal water systems are contaminated with anything from heavy metals to chlorine.
-Don’t use chemical flea and tick products on your pets, use natural alternatives instead.
-Minimize vaccinations, and if your cat already has cancer, do not vaccinate the cat at all.
+Avoid using chemical flea and tick products on your pets; look for natural alternatives instead.
+Minimize vaccinations to the really essential ones or core vaccinations.

 Cancer is a devastating disease, but early detection, combined with ever increasing treatment options, makes it possible for cats to continue to live with good quality of life.

 You may also enjoy reading: